syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 can be scheduled to.
 Those system are usually other Kubernetes clusters.

 The only required field is `spec.stateStoreRef`.
 It contains a reference to a State Store present in the Platform.
-In our example, it points to the `minio-store` object we created on the previous step.
+In this example, it points to the `minio-store` object you created on the previous step.
 The `spec.StateStoreRef.kind` determines what is the kind of State Store being used by this Cluster.

 That means different Clusters can use different backing storage.
 For example,